temporalio/cli/docs/cmd-options/visibility-archival-state.md

 	- cli
 ---

+Alias: **-n**
 Flag to set visibility archival state, valid values are "disabled" and "enabled"